victorliu-sq/PaperWriting/BambooSMP.md

 Following the construction of the PRMatrix, we have established a solid foundation for a Locality-Aware sequential implementation of the GS algorithm (LA).

+After the preprocessing step, LA initializes two additional data structures, `Next` and `PartnerRank`.
+The \( \text{Next} \) array records, for each man, the rank of the highest-priority woman who hasn't rejected him yet.
+This array allows each man to propose to women in his preference list in order without rechecking previously rejected proposals.
+At the start, each man proposes to the woman he prefers the most, so all ranks stored in \( \text{Next} \) are set to 1.
+The \( \text{PartnerRank} \) array stores the rank of the current partner of each woman.
+Initially, the partner rank for each woman is set to \( n+1 \), indicating they are all unmatched.

-LA iterates through and invokes the \texttt{LAProposalProcedure} for each man who has not yet made a proposal.
+During the execution phase, LA iterates through and invokes the \texttt{LAProposalProcedure} for each man who has not yet made a proposal.

 As demonstrated in Algorithm 3, the \texttt{LAProposalProcedure} distinguishes itself from the traditional GS and MW algorithms by access PRMatrix instead of Rank.
 During each iteration, a PRNode is retrieved  for the given man and the rank of the woman he is proposing to.
 This PRNode includes the combined information of both the woman’s identity and the man’s rank in her preference list, thereby eliminating random access to the rank matrix in its main loop and increasing the algorithmic performance.